arrow-kt/arrow/modules/docs/arrow-docs/docs/docs/effects/fx/README.md

 ##### Applying side effects with `!effect`

-Side effects are applied with the operator `!` followed by the function `effect`. `!effect` takes the suspended side effects `sayHello()` and `sayGoodbye()` and ensures they are controlled by the `IO` context before they get a chance to be executed.
+Side effects are applied with the operator `!`.
+Once you purify a side effect with `effect` you can extract it's value in a non blocking way. `!effect` takes the suspended side effects `sayHello()` and `sayGoodbye()` and ensures they are controlled by the `IO` context before they get a chance to be executed.
 This ensures our effect compositions are pure and referentially transparent and will only run as part of an `IO` program at the edge.
 Note running `greet()` does not perform any effects because it's an `IO` value.
 Since invoking this function does not produce effects we can be confident that `greet` is pure and referentially transparent despite referring to effects application.